 A limited amount of need-based scholarships are available; contact Dr. Sara Ernst at firstname.lastname@example.org for more information.

-Private lessons (Fall-Spring terms) meet at the scheduled time each week; lesson times remain in effect for the duration of the semester.
+Private lessons (Fall–Spring terms) meet at the scheduled time each week; lesson times remain in effect for the duration of the semester.
 One make-up lesson is allowed per semester, but only when a 24-hour notice has been provided to the instructor.
 There are no time adjustments or make-up lessons for students who are tardy.
-Any lessons not completed by the end of the term will be forfeited.
+Any lessons not completed by the end of the term are forfeited.
 There are no refunds or credits for lessons not taken.

 It may be occasionally necessary for instructors to reschedule lessons due to conflicts with degree-related commitments.
-Teachers will discuss any rescheduling at least one week in advance.
+Teachers discuss any rescheduling at least one week in advance.

 If and when the USC campus or the School of Music is closed due to weather or other unforeseen circumstances, all activities in the Center for Piano Studies are cancelled.
-Parents and students will be notified via email, and closures are posted on university websites.
+Parents and students are notified via email, and closures are posted on university websites.
 In this situation, classes and lessons will not be made up.

-Materials and Practice Pianos
+Materials and practice pianos